szabgab/perlmaven.com/sites/en/pages/subtest.md

 };
 ```

-<b>subtest</b> is basically a function that gets two parameters.
+**subtest** is basically a function that gets two parameters.
 A test name ('negatives' in the above case),
 and an anonymous function (a reference to a subroutine).
 As we use the fat-comma between the two parameters,
 the name of the subtest, if it is a simple string, can be a [bareword](/barewords-in-perl).
 Don't forget that this is a statement that happens to end with curly braces, so you have to add a semi-colon `;`
 at the end.

 Inside the subtest, you can do anything you would do in the main body of the test.
 In particular each subtest will count as one test
-in the script regardless of the number of tests inside, and each subtest has its own internal test counting with its own internal <b>plan</b>.
+in the script regardless of the number of tests inside, and each subtest has its own internal test counting with its own internal **plan**.
 So in order to keep the test-count up-to-date for the whole test, you only need to  count the number of subtests.
 To keep the test count of each subtest correct, you only need to count the tests inside the subtest which will be much easier than for
 the whole script.
 It is likely that each subtest will fit in a single screen.